tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 It's really useful to be able to able to pull up 3rd party or standard library docs from within Emacs using the `godoc` tool.

-* Create ~/.emacs if it doesn't already exist
-* Add
+* Add the following to your ~/.emacs

 ```
 (setenv "PATH" "/Users/tleyden/.rbenv/shims:/Users/tleyden/.rbenv/shims:/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:/usr/local/go/bin")